epfl-ada/ada-2024-project-tadaa/README.md

 ## Research questions

 - Does people lazyness affect their performance ?
 Is there a noticeable difference in the page position of clicked links between successful and unsuccessful players?
-Do people click more on subjects they already know more about?
 - Will a crowd of players do better than the same players individually ?
 In other words, does Condorcet's jury theorem apply ?
 If it applies, what are the recurring patterns for the cases in which the crowd fails to beat the individuals ?
 - Can we always trust LLMs?
 Is it safe to take their answers as facts without second checking?
--
--

 ## Additional data

-- **Wikipedia article traffic :**
-  To represent the popularity of the concepts for task 1, we will use the number of views of the corresponding Wikipedia pages.
-  To obtain this data, we scrapped the [wikishark](https://www.wikishark.com/) website.
-The data will span from 2008 to 2014, allowing for examinations over the Wikispeedia dataset timeframe.

 - **Generated Paths by Qwen 3B**
   We genrated paths for the 10 most player source-target pairs in order to compare LLM performance to human players performance.
 We discuss the generation strategy in the following section.